Sprained foot

 An ankle brace can provide extra stability and reduce the risk of new sprains, especially if you are active or have an unstable ankle after the injury.

-It is important to be pain-free and have regained normal mobility before returning to full training.
+It is important to first be pain-free and have regained normal mobility before returning to full training.
 Rehabilitative exercises and gradual escalation are recommended.